 It’s that time of year again.
 Sniffles, sneezing, hacking coughs and temperatures.
-And when one family member gets it, the rest of us go down like dominoes!
-Yes, cold and ‘flu season is officially here and, in the wake of warnings from the chief executive of NHS England that Britain could face a possible flu epidemic, we need to make sure we are prepared by taking better care of ourselves, for example by stocking up on the best vitamins and minerals for colds.
+And when one family member gets it, (usually one of the kids) the rest of us go down like dominoes!
+Yes, cold and ‘flu season is officially here and, in the wake of warnings from the chief executive of NHS England that Britain could face a possible flu epidemic, we need to make sure we are prepared by taking better care of ourselves, for example by stocking up on the best vitamins and minerals for colds and flu.

 Want to know which ones they are?
 Read on.